“Hi, hope you’re well. Just touching base to see how things are since we last spoke”

 Hi Jason!
 It’s been a while, how are things?

-I saw that Campany A is attending 2020 Eventname and thought it made sense to say hello.
+I saw that [COMPANY] is attending the [EVENT] in [MONTH] and thought it made sense to say hello.

-We’re hosting a focus group lunch on Wednesday with the CIOs of company B, C and D.
+We’re hosting a focus group lunch on Wednesday with the CIOs of [COMPANY B], [COMPANY C], and [COMPANY D].